 Sometimes a subject will allow his gaze to wander from the Crystal, and his facial expression will denote that he is not thinking earnestly of falling.
 In such a case your suggestions should be made in a commanding tone.
 Tell your subject that if he has no control over himself he cannot expect to be controlled, and therefore he must bring himself to concentrate his attention upon the bright spot in the Crystal.
-Now slowly describe a small circle with the Crystal, saying meanwhile: "When - I - draw - the - Crystal - away - you will - be - forced - to - follow - it. - Think - of - falling falling - you - must - think - of - falling - falling - and NOW you - will - fall."
+Now slowly describe a small circle with the Crystal, saying meanwhile: "When - I - draw - the - Crystal - away - you - will - be - forced - to - follow - it. - Think - of - falling - falling - and NOW - you - will - fall."
 As you pronounce the last word "fall", you should suddenly stop the circular motion and move slowly and evenly backward.
-Not only must your arm and hand move back, carrying the Crystal, but they must not seem to move apart from your body, as that to fall backward; - you - will - feel - something - slowly - drawing you - backward, - and - I - want - you - to - give - yourself entirely - up - and - fall - when - you - experience - the - desire."
-Keep the Crystal well pressed against the base of the subject's brain (the medulla oblongata), and slowly and forcibly suggest as follows: "You - are - falling - slowly - backward, - you - want - to - fall backward; - do - not - resist, - I - will - catch - you; - falling falling - falling."
-When he falls, catch him and awaken him as before.
+Not only must your arm and hand move back, carrying the Crystal, but they must not seem to move apart from your body, as that would break the spell.
+If you have taken up a good position at the start, with your right foot advanced, you will find it possible to draw your body backward about a yard, without moving the feet.
+If and when the subject falls, allow him to do so with a certain shock, but be careful to catch him safely, as otherwise you would discourage spectators from submitting to your tests.
+To dispel the influence, snap your fingers loudly and say; "All right: Wide awake!"